SymptomsBy Mayo Clinic Staff

-Cyclothymia symptoms are similar to those of bipolar disorder I or II, but they're less severe.
+Cyclothymia symptoms are similar to those of bipolar I or II disorder, but they're less severe.
 When you have cyclothymia, you can typically function in your daily life, though not always well.
 The unpredictable nature of your mood shifts may significantly disrupt your life because you never know how you're going to feel.

 - An exaggerated feeling of happiness or well-being (euphoria)